inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 			- By: author
 	 		- Info about the Mooc: a few words about contents
-	 		- Language**: all languages available
+	 		- Language: all languages available
 	 		- Registration: free or with conditions
 	 		- Certification: possibility to have a attestation / verification regarding the training
 	 		- Accessibility: is the resource still available ) dec.
 2022